hairedfox/ruby-api/README.md

 # Notes
+- Ruby version: 3.1.1p18 (I used a new syntax about shorthand hash that comes in Ruby 3.1, Ruby 2.x won't work with it)
 - Remember to create the databases first `ruby_api_development`, `ruby_api_test`
 - Create `.env` file by copying the `.env.example` file and change the information of `DB_URL` and `TEST_DB_URL` to make it work properly.
 - Run migration by these commands.
 This is the default one, might be slightly different in your side.